 The Company performs its annual evaluation of goodwill impairment in the fourth quarter of each year and on an interim basis if events or changes in circumstances indicate that there may be impairment.
 The Company performs a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 The qualitative factors considered include, but are not limited to, macroeconomic and State of Hawaii economic conditions, industry and market conditions and trends, the Company's financial performance, market capitalization, stock price, and any Company-specific events relevant to the assessment.
 If the assessment of qualitative factors indicates that it is not more likely than not that an impairment exists, no further testing is performed; otherwise an impairment test is performed.
 The goodwill impairment test is a two-step test.
 The first step of the goodwill impairment test compares the estimated fair value of identified reporting units with their carrying amount, including goodwill.
-If the estimated fair value of a reporting unit is less than the carrying value, the second step must be performed to determine the implied fair value of the reporting unit were being acquired in a business combination.
-If the implied fair value of goodwill exceeds the goodwill is determined as if the reporting unit were being acquired in a business combination.
+If the estimated fair value of a reporting unit is less than the carrying value, the second step must be performed to determine the implied fair value of the reporting unit's goodwill and the amount of goodwill impairment, if any.
+The implied fair value of goodwill is determined as if the reporting unit were being acquired in a business combination.
 If the implied fair value of goodwill exceeds the goodwill assigned to the reporting unit, there is no impairment.
-If the implied fair value of goodwill impairment are prohibited.
+If the implied fair value of goodwill is less than the carrying amount, a loss would be recognized in other noninterest expense to reduce the carrying amount to the implied fair value of goodwill.
+Subsequent reversals of goodwill impairment are prohibited.
 For the year ended December 31, 2015, the Company's goodwill impairment evaluation indicated that there was no impairment.